The current state of our planet and its environment is growing worse every day. The unfortunate truth is that we humans are to blame.

 However, whether there is a container deposit in your state or not, it is still more sustainable to reuse a large glass or metal growler than buying beverages packaged in one-use containers.

 Check your state laws for if there are any restrictions on growlers.
 In Michigan, you can use any growler at any establishment that fills them.
 On the contrary, in Maine, in order to get a growler filled, it must be purchased from that establishment.

 41. Shop at thrift stores

-42. For new clothes – pay more for higher quality clothes instead of cheap, fast fashion
+42. Pay more for higher quality new clothes

 43. Borrow books from the library or buy secondhand